UseAllFive/grunt-neuter/README.md

 Note: this does _not_ generate named mappings (e.g. this will generate warnings if you're feeding it into [grunt-contrib-uglify](https://github.com/gruntjs/grunt-contrib-uglify) via the `sourceMapIn` option).

+### sourceRoot
+Type: `String`

+Default: `""`

+The path to prepend to all source files in the source map.
+This option is only used in conjunction with the `includeSourceMap` option.

 ### separator
 Type: `String`